 Using a top-rated mattress for cooling can make a big difference when it comes to your night sweats.
 Cooling mattresses adapt to your body temperature to ensure that you aren’t overheating in your bedroom.
 You can also choose to use cooling bedding to further help this.
 Certain bed sheets are made of sweat-wicking material and can help with the problem of sweat.

 Altering your diet can also help with symptoms of night sweats.
 Try avoiding caffeine and even alcohol a few hours before you go to sleep.
 Spicy foods can also cause spikes in body temperature and induce sweating, so try to avoid these before bedtime.
+If your night sweats are a result of hormone changes during menopause you may need to take supplements for hormone balance in addition to making changes to your diet.
+Eating more natural food will be of benefit too.

 Finally, if you suspect stress might be the cause of your night sweats, engaging in some light meditation before you go to sleep can help calm your nerves and keep you in deeper, less interruptive sleep through the night.